1 Monetary international economics

 4. A European tourist plans to spend 1,000 Euros during a trip to the United States.
 Calculate the equivalent amount in US Dollars at the exchange rate of \(1.15 \frac{EUR}{USD}\).

-1.1.2 Relative prices
+1.1.2 Relative prices and exchange rates

-• A relative price of 1, for example, means that you can exchange 1 liter of beer with 1 liter of wine.
+Let us consider a stylized example: Assume the home country produces beer and the foreign country produces wine.
+Further assume you want to exchange a beer for wine, then the relative price gives the amount of beer you have to give to receive a unit of wine (in the direct quotation), or the amount of wine you receive for a unit of beer (indirect quotation).
+A relative price of 1, for example, means that you can exchange 1 liter of beer with 1 liter of wine.
 However, we can also assume that beer is measured in cans of 500ml each and wine in 1 liter bottles.
-Then, the relative price would be \(P^{\frac{beer}{wine}}= \frac{2 \text{ beer}}{1 \text{ wine}}.\) That means, you can convert 2 cans of beer for one bottle of wine.
+Then, the relative price would be \[P^{\frac{beer}{wine}}= \frac{2 \text{ beer}}{1 \text{ wine}}.\] Which means, you can convert 2 cans of beer for one bottle of wine.
+If this relative prices increase, I must give more beer to receive a wine, and if the relative prices decrease, I must give less beer to receive a wine.

 Relative prices determine the relative price of commodities across countries.
 For example, an increase in the price of foreign commodities makes imported commodities relatively more expensive and home commodities relatively cheaper for buyers at home.

-• Thus, I can buy both a wine or a beer for 1 €.
-Due to the fact that I must pay the wine producer with ₺, I must exchange the € beforehand.
-The process goes like shown in Figure 1.2:
+Relative prices are (directly) determined by exchange rates.
+To logically prove this statement, let us assume for simplicity an exchange rate of 1, \[E^{\frac{\text{₺}}{\text{€}}}=E^{\frac{\text{€}}{\text{₺}}}=1\] and that a liter of beer costs 1 € at home and a wine costs 1 ₺ abroad.
+Thus, we can buy both a wine or a beer for 1 €.
+Due to the fact that we must pay the wine producer with ₺, we must convert the € beforehand.
+The process goes like visualized in Figure 1.4:

-Figure 1.2: One Wine per Euro
+Figure 1.4: One wine per Euro

 Now, assume that the € appreciates and the exchange rate becomes \(E^{\frac{\text{€}}{\text{₺}}}=0.5\) and \(E^{\frac{\text{₺}}{\text{€}}}=2\), respectively.
-Then, you receive more than one wine, see Figure 1.3:
+Then, you receive more than one wine if we assume that the price of wine in ₺ remains unchanged.
+The process is visualized in Figure 1.5:

-Figure 1.3: Two wine per Euro
+Figure 1.5: Two wine per Euro

 That means, exchange rates determine the relative prices.
 If the home currency appreciates (depreciates), buying goods and services abroad becomes relative cheaper (more expensive).